PyISH: Python Integral Field Spectroscopy Simulation for HWO: Simulation Tool Example: Europa

 The second potential data product is a three dimensional cube.
 The cube is reconstructed as described in Section \ref{subsect: detector readout/final products}, and provided as a .FITS file.
 An example of the three dimensional cube for two exposure times of Europa is provided in Figure \ref{fig: europa maps and cube} below.

-Figures \ref{fig: lya 1000 sec} and \ref{fig: 3d cube 1000} depict the Lyman-$\alpha$ spatial map and the entire three-dimensional cube, respectively, for an exposure time of 10,000 seconds.
-Figures \ref{fig: lya 50000 sec} and \ref{fig: 3d cube 50000} show the same information for an exposure time of 50,000 seconds.
+(a) and (b) in Figure \ref{fig: europa maps and cube} depict the Lyman-$\alpha$ spatial map and the entire three-dimensional cube, respectively, for an exposure time of 10,000 seconds. (c) and (d) in Figure \ref{fig: europa maps and cube} show the same information for an exposure time of 50,000 seconds.
 As expected, a higher exposure time results in more photons, yielding a spatial map with a higher signal-to-noise ratio.

 The third potential data product is provided as an option at the end of the simulation, in which the user can select a certain spaxel, and receive the spectrum from that spaxel.
 A depiction of this is below in Figure \ref{fig:spaxalspectrum}.